NextCenturyCorporation/MCS/machine_common_sense/API.md

     * **action_list** (*list of** (**string**, **dict**) **tuples*) – The list of all actions that are available for the next step.
     Each action is returned as a tuple containing the action string and the action’s restricted parameters, if any.
+    For example: (“Pass”, {}) forces a Pass action; (“PickupObject”, {}) forces a PickupObject action with any parameters; and (“PickupObject”, {“objectId”: “a”}) forces a PickupObject action with the specific parameters objectId=a.
+    An action_list of None or an empty list means that all actions will be available for the next step.
+    Derived from GoalMetadata.action_list.
     May be a subset of all possible actions.
 See [Actions](#Actions).